 - Employers register to attend ISM Career Night (held semi-annually in October and February) and students view employer registrants and the job descriptions they are recruiting to fill.

-For more information, visit wmich.edu/career.
+For more information, visit wmich.edu/business/career.
 To request assistance with your free BroncoJobs account, students and employers should contact:

 Employer Relations Coordinator